ChrisNzoka/blog_posts/cl0p2aijb012tn0nv60og39nr.md

 ### Checking File Permissions

-Take a look at the permissions of the file `butter` in `My_cool_folder`.
-Then change into `My_cool_folder` directory with the command
+Now, take a look at the permissions of the file `butter` in `My_cool_folder`.
+Then change into `My_cool_folder` directory with the command:

 ```
 cd My_cool_folder
 ```
-To display the ownership and permissions for a file, use `ls` with the -l flag and the name of the file you're interested in as below.
+Next, to display the ownership and permissions for a file, use `ls` with the -l flag and the name of the file you're interested:

 ```
 ls -l butter
 ```

 ![Shell_display-3.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647011428529/1vtnrvqvA.png)
-From the output on the terminal;
+From the output on the terminal you can see that;

 - The file `butter` is owned by user `vagrant`
 - The user has the right to read, write, but cannot execute this file